DavisKiprotich/Portfolio-website-Ushindi-/README.md

 Day 10:
 #Styling footer component.
 Used display flex to align the react icons along with the text.
 Used grid format to set the social media icons in line with one another .
+Day 11:
+# Creating Project file
+Inherited the navbar and footer components from the home page.I extended the hero as a class component using child props so that they can be displayed different across different files while one can change the components as he or she pleases.